sudorandom/kmcd.dev/content/posts/2025/morse/index.md

 ---

+## The Morse Alphabet

+Just like in modern data compression, Morse code was designed with efficiency in mind.
+The most frequently used letters in the English language (like E and T) are assigned the shortest Morse code sequences, while less common letters have longer, more complex patterns.
+This clever design allowed for faster and more efficient communication.

+{{< morse_table >}}

+---

 ## The Original Binary Code

+{{< diagram width="500px" >}}
+{{< image src="operators.png" alt="Illustration of telegraph operators" >}}
+{{< /diagram >}}

 Long before computers used 1s and 0s, Morse code was encoding information using just two states: a short signal and a long signal (or, more fundamentally, "signal on" and "signal off").
 In this sense, Morse code is one of the earliest forms of a **binary code**.

 Just as modern computers use a standardized system like ASCII or Unicode to map binary digits to characters, Morse code provides a map from dits and dahs to the letters of the alphabet.
-It's a brilliant, early example of how complex information, human language, can be broken down into simple, transmittable units.
+It's a brilliant, early example of how complex information like human language can be broken down into simple, transmittable units.

 ---